Building regulations applications FAQs

 How long does it take to process the application?

-You can normally start work as soon as the Building Notice has been approved (usually this doesn’t take more than 48 hours).
-If a Full Plans application has been submitted it can take up to five weeks to receive the council’s decision.
+You can normally start work as soon as the Building Notice has been accepted (usually this doesn’t take more than 48 hours).
+If an application for building control approval with full plans has been submitted it can take up to five weeks to receive the council’s decision.
 They may ask to extend this period but will need your consent to do so.

 How long are building regulations approvals valid for?

-They lapse three years after the date the application was submitted to the council, if the work hasn’t started.
-However, once work has commenced the application is valid indefinitely.
+They cease to have effect three years after the date the application was submitted to the council, if the work hasn’t commenced.
+However, once work is regarded as commenced, the application is valid indefinitely.

 What happens if my application is rejected?